aregsar/aregsarblog/blog/2021/installing-composer-on-macos/index.md

 Checks if composer.lock file exists

-if it does not exist, runs the composer update command to create it as mentioned in previous section.
+if it does not exist, runs the `composer update` command to create generate the composer.lock file as mentioned in previous section.

 Reads the composer.lock file